KDVN/doc/kdvn_openerp_guide.rst

 Quotation
 =========

-	When you choose  “Quotation” (by click Project & Contract, then Quotation), the follow screen will appear.
+	When you choose  "Quotation" (by click Project & Contract, then Quotation), the follow screen will appear.
 Quotation – List view screen